wenckerm1lder/Rgstry-roof/README.md

 cincanregistry list -rj versions --only-updates
 ```

-Will produce JSON output from remote tools; generating their versions and filtering only for onces with available version updates, after checking configured upstreams for those available.
+Will produce JSON output from remote tools; generating their versions and filtering only for ones with available version updates, after checking configured upstreams for those available.

 ### All available options